robedamo/data_analysis_project/Chaky/README.md

 Plots:
+First there has been some imaging to gasp a better knowledge of the subject and try to visualize the more meaningful subjects to cover.

+The plots that where finaly most valuable were the following:

   -"dailypatrolsRP.png": bar plot of the daily patrols per RP (blue) with a line (red) that represents the total mean of daily patrols